gix/PresentationTheme.Aero/Docs/docs/motivation.md

 -----------------|-----------------------
 ![Native](../images/native-aero-win7.png) | ![WPF](../images/wpf-aero-win7.png)

-The first major change for Aero came with Windows 8.
-More blue, rounded corners vanished, elements became flatter.
+The first major change for Aero came with Windows 8: More blue, rounded corners vanished, and elements became flatter.
 And WPF received an updated theme which looks nothing like the native theme.
-It uses wrong blue tones all over the place, lacks subtle gradients and animations, and popups have no drop shadow.
+It uses the wrong blue tones all over the place, lacks the subtle gradients and animations, and popups have no drop shadow.

 Native Windows 8 | WPF Aero2
 -----------------|-----------------------
 ![Native](../images/native-aero-win8.png) | ![WPF](../images/wpf-aero-win8.png)

-Microsoft noticed that their scheme of choosing a theme resource assembly based on the name of the native theme did not work anymore (because it is still called Aero!).
+Microsoft noticed that their scheme of choosing a theme resource assembly based on the name of the native theme was broken (because the Windows 8 theme is still called Aero!).
 But instead of properly solving this problem they chose a bandaid which replaces `Aero` with `Aero2` if the Windows version is 8 or later.